tkhq/go-sdk/README.md

 func main() {
-	// NB: make sure to create and register an API key, first. client, err := sdk.New("") // your local API key name if err != nil {
+	// NB: make sure to create and register an API key, first. client, err := sdk.New("", nil) // your local API key name if err != nil {
 		log.Fatal("failed to create new SDK client:", err)
 	}